A crab clutches a cotton swab it found on a beach.

 Danger to Animals

-While ocean plastic chokes our waters, it’s killing millions of marine animals every year.
-Nearly 700 species, including endangered ones, are known to have been affected by it.
+Ocean plastic kills millions of marine animals each year.
+Nearly 700 species have been affected by it.
+This includes endangered species.

-Some are harmed visibly.
-They are strangled by abandoned fishing nets or discarded six‑pack rings.
+Some are strangled by abandoned fishing nets or discarded six‑pack rings.
 Sea turtles and toothed whales gulp down plastic bags.
-They think the plastic is a jellyfish or squid.
-Young birds like albatross have been found dead, their stomachs full of plastic garbage.
+They think the plastic is a jellyfish.
+Birds like albatross have been found dead with stomachs full of plastic garbage.

-Many more animals are probably harmed invisibly.
-Marine species of all sizes, from zooplankton to whales, now eat microplastics.
-Microplastics are small plastic pieces less than five millimeters (one‑fifth of an inch) long.
+Microplastics are a danger, too.
+They are small plastic pieces less than five millimeters (one‑fifth of an inch) long.
 Animals eat them without knowing it.

 A sea turtle sets its sights on a plastic cup.

-Seabirds scoop up floating plastic pellets, which can resemble fish eggs.
-Parent birds then regurgitate the plastic to feed their young.
-Plastic doesn’t provide energy or nutrients.
-Instead, it slowly kills animals.
+Seabirds scoop up floating plastic pellets.
+These can resemble fish eggs.
+Parent birds then spit up the plastic to feed their young.
+But plastic doesn’t provide nutrients.
+It kills the animals.

 In crabs, microplastics remain in the gut six times longer than food does.
-The crabs eat, but can’t get enough nutrition to survive.
-What’s more, eating plastic causes some species to store less fat, protein, and carbohydrates.
 When a predator like a bird eats a marine worm, the bird gets a less nutritious meal.
 It also gets the plastic that worm has eaten.
 That’s how plastic passes up the food chain.

 Even hyenas encounter plastic as they scavenge a landfill in Ethiopia, a country in Africa.